 - 1. Footwear must be worn at all times. - a.
-At the elementary school level, flip flops and shoes with wheels are not acceptable. - b.
-At the middle and high school levels, bedroom slippers, cleated shoes, and shoes with wheels are not acceptable. - 2.
-Jewelry worn in pierced body parts shall be of a nature that is not distracting to others. - 3.
-All middle and high school students shall be required to wear appropriate dress for physical education as prescribed by the school. - 4.
+At the elementary school level, flip flops, bedroom slippers or the appearance of bedroom slippers, and shoes with wheels are not acceptable. - b.
+At the middle and high school levels, bedroom slippers or the appearance of bedroom slippers, cleated shoes, and shoes with wheels are not acceptable. - 2.
+Jewelry worn in pierced body parts shall be of a nature that is not distracting to others. - All middle and high school students shall be required to wear appropriate dress for physical education as prescribed by the school. - 4.
 The following items have potential to cause disruption or threat to a safe and positive school environment and are not allowed: - a.
 Decorations, symbols, mottos, or designs imprinted or attached to the body or clothing which is offensive to good taste or the maintenance of good decorum.
 Examples include, but are not limited to, wearing advertisements of commodities, such as alcoholic beverages, drugs, tobacco, and symbols or writings that have sexual or racial connotation, gang references, or profane language. - b.
 Revealing clothing or clothing that exposes the torso.
-Examples include, but are not limited to: see-through garments; bare midriff clothing that allows any area of the midriff (front and back) to be exposed when sitting, standing, or raising the arm; backless attire; sleepwear; skin-tight clothing (i.e., bike pants, tights, leotards, jeggings, leggings); shirts/blouses that do not extend to or over the cap of the shoulder from the base of the neck. - c.
+Examples include, but are not limited to: see-through garments; bare midriff clothing that allows any area of the midriff (front and back) to be exposed when sitting, standing, or raising the arm; backless attire; sleepwear or having the appearance of sleepwear; skin-tight clothing; shirts/blouses that do not extend to or over the cap of the shoulder from the base of the neck. - c.
 Clothing that is not worn appropriately, is not properly fastened, or has rips, holes, or tears.
 Clothes shall be worn as they are designed; for example, suspenders over the shoulders, pants secured at the waist, belt-buckled, no underwear as outerwear, no underwear exposed, no oversized or baggy pants. - d.
-Skirts, dresses, shorts, and skorts that are shorter than four inches above the top of the knee cap are not acceptable.
+Skirts, dresses, shorts including bike shorts, and skorts that are shorter than four inches above the top of the knee cap are not acceptable.
 These items worn with leggings or tights are not acceptable. - e.
 Caps, hats, headgear, visors, bandanas, or sunglasses while in the building and/or other areas designated by the principal.
 No hoodies with hoods worn over the head are allowed at any time. - f.
 Chains, other than necklaces considered to be jewelry.
 Examples include, but are not limited to, heavy chains generally used for utility purposes, animal choke collars, and so-called hip-hop chains. - g.
 Jewelry that contains any type of sharp object and mood bracelets.